RoboticsLabURJC/2019-tfm-omar-garrido/docs/_pages/install.md

 Another interesting parameter to change is **working\_fps** in the ros_difodo.launch.
 This parameter controls the maximum speed at what difodo works.
 (If hardware doesnt allow to work at that speed it will simply work at the maximum otherwise it will work at the specified rate and publish messages at that frequency)

+## Launch files and parameters
+There are a few launch files which also set some parameters, here is a brief summary of them:

+### ros\_difodo.launch
+This node is primarily used to set up the parameters from the difodo algorithm.
+Without it the default values will be loaded.

+- **input_depth_topic**:The topic where the depth images come from
+- **input_depth_topic**:The topic where the odometry message is publish to.
+Default: /difodo/odometry
+- **rows_orig**: rows or height of the depth image
+- **cols_orig**: cols or width of the depth image
+- **depth_pixel_scale**: The scale of the depth pixel.
+Default 1000.
+1000 in a depth pixel values means 1.000 meters
+- **downsample**: The downsample that you want to apply to the original image.
+1 if not downsample wants to be applied.
+- **camera\_fps**: The camera or publishing rate from the depth topic.
+- **objective\_fps**: The rate or frequency to publish odometry.
+If higher that the camera_fps it wont be reach since the camera_fps dictates the limit frequency.
+- **ctf_levels**: The levels of pyramid to apply on DIFODO.
+Default to 5.
+(NOTE: leave as it is since lowering will affect results and higher values performance and wont give better results)
+- **fovh_degrees**: FOV horizontal of the camera
+- **fovv_degrees**: FOV vertical of the camera
+- **fast_pyramid**: Use a fast pyramid to build the image pyramid.
+Defautl to false(NOTE: Leave as default otherwise it will fail)

+### ros\_difodo_default.launch
+This launches rs_rgbd.launch from realsense2_camera and ros_difodo.
+Useful if you are going to use a realsense camera.
+It will first start the camera publishing with the default parameters and then difodo.

+### ros\_difodo.launch
+The same as the previous but it will start the local rs_rgbd.launch, so local changes and configuration can be applied there.

+### rs_rgbd.launch
+A copy of the original rs_rgbd.launch from realsense2_camera.
+Use to change parameters without modifying the original launch file